Kan Pisal

-Kan Pisal (born 9 August 1998) is a Cambodian footballer who plays as a right-back for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.
+Kan Pisal (born 9 August 1998) is a Cambodian footballer who plays as a right-back for Cambodian Premier League club Life Sihanoukville on loan from Preah Khan Reach Svay Rieng and the Cambodia national team.

 International career

 Kan Pisal got his first call-up for the under 23 level team in the 2020 AFC U-23 Championship qualification matches from 22 to 26 March 2019.